muffinlime/photomath-lite/README.md

 Execution time (4032x3024 image):
 * ~3.5s on pythonanywhere's servers (where the app is hosted)

 Is this good enough?
 Well no, not really, but for a first iteration, I'm happy.
-For sub 2s I'd be very happy and for sub 1s I'd be thrilled, just as a reference point.
+For sub 2s I'd be very happy and for sub 1s I'd be thrilled, as a reference point.
 If my memory serves me correctly, the author of this assignment said that taking it below 0.3s presents no added value, and adding a cool animation easily makes 1s feel instant for the user. ([source](https://www.youtube.com/watch?v=bR-9LM30RUw)).

 How could execution time be improved?
 * force the user to keep the expression inside a smaller rectangle on the photo, same as in the original photomath app.
 By not preprocessing the irrelevant parts of the photo, this reduced the execution time to ~1.5s on pythonanywhere using [this photo](https://i.imgur.com/ObmkwEs.jpeg)